sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/02-terraform-basics/18-terraform-block/README.md

 ## terraform Block
-This can be called in
+This can be called in 3 ways All means the same